-The Leaders in Training (L.I.T.) program is designed for youth who will enter 9th and 10th grade in the Fall of 2019.
+The Leaders in Training (L.I.T.) program is designed for youth who will enter 9th and 10th grade in the Fall of 2021.
 This program is perfect for youth looking for a leadership development opportunity that also love working with children in a camp setting.
 L.I.T.s will spend their time participating in camp activities, leadership focused activities, provide service in our community, take part in field trips and assist counselors with a variety of responsibilities around camp.
 Fridays are our special events days, where each L.I.T. will assist a Traditional Camp group and co-lead games and special events.
-Due to program demand and availability, eligible campers must apply for the program and take part in a phone interview prior to acceptance.
+Due to program demand and availability, eligible campers will apply for the program and take part in a phone interview prior to acceptance (we also feel this is great leadership practice for future employment).
 The following is a general idea of their daily schedule:

 |12:00 p.m.||Bag lunch (from home) with their counselor mentor and group|